MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - When a server is lost, the client is required to find a new server and populate it with the whole collection -- or at least the parts of the collection that can still be found on the remaining servers.

-# Storage Vendors and Locations Must be Independent
+# Commandment IV: Storage Vendors and Locations Must be Independent

 An underappreciated source of correlated server failures is lack of independence of storage services.
 This may stem from several causes.